310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% bubble Chiaki mgnworried %}
 <th>(U-ummm…?
 He ignored me?
 Was I too irritating?
 No, actually… he really doesn’t seem to have the energy to talk with me…)</th>

 <th>(What happened…?
-He looks beaten-up…Was he hit by a car or something…?
+He looks beaten-up… Was he hit by a car or something…?
 S-Should I call an ambulance?)</th>

 <th>(Or maybe I should call for Sagami-sensei through the loudspeaker… Ah but, I feel like I’d get punched if I went too far.)</th>